Raleigh Retina Test

 When you arrive, we’ll take your medical history and start a patient record for you.
 It’s important to bring along a list of any medications or supplements you are currently taking, as well as letting us know if you currently wear contact lenses.
 Since your eyes will be dilated during the test, a pair of sunglasses will also be useful to protect your eyes after the appointment.

 During your appointment, the eye doctor will examine your eyes and perform the tests listed below.

-- Indirect Ophthalmoscopy: This gives your doctor a comprehensive view of the internal structures of your eyes.
-A small handheld lens and a light attached to a headband are used to examine the inside of your eye and get a peripheral view of the retina.
+- Indirect Ophthalmoscopy: Your doctor will wear a light attached to a headband while he holds a small lens that he will use to examine the internal structures of your eye and check the peripheral view of your retina.